MauroDataMapper/docs/docs/user-guides/import-data-model-from-excel/import-data-model-from-excel.md

 	Any other relevant properties or metadata relating to the **Data Model** can be included in additional columns to the right of the core columns.
 Metadata can have the following properties:

 	* **Namespace**
-		This will be used to select the correct properties by the gateway interface such as **'uk.ac.hdrukgateway'** and should be entered in **row 1** of the spreadsheet.
+		This will be used to select the correct profile / property selection and should be entered in **row 1** of the spreadsheet.
 If it is left blank, the default namespace of **ox.softeng.metadatacatalogue.plugins.excel** will be used.

 	* **Key**
 		This is a relevant property name such as **‘contact email’** and ***must*** be entered in **row 2**.
 If no key is supplied, then the value will not be assigned.